Joan Vaux (lady-in-waiting)

 Joan Vaux, Lady Guildford (c.
-1463 – 4 September 1538), also known as Mother Guildford, was an English courtier who was the Lady Governess to the Princesses Margaret Tudor and Mary Tudor.
+1463 – 4 September 1538), also known as Mother Guildford, was an English courtier who was the Lady Governess to the Princess Mary Tudor.
 She accompanied Mary Tudor to France when she married King Louis XII in 1514.

-She had been a lady-in-waiting and protégée of Margaret Beaufort, Countess of Richmond, and afterwards entered the household of Elizabeth of York, Queen consort of the Countess's son, King Henry VII of England.
+She had been a lady-in-waiting of Elizabeth of York, Queen consort of King Henry VII of England.
 While at court, she met the scholar and philosopher Erasmus, who was favourably impressed by Joan.

 Her first husband was Sir Richard Guildford, by whom she had her only child, Sir Henry Guildford.
 Her second husband was Anthony Poyntz.

 When King Henry VIII was attempting to divorce his first wife, Catherine of Aragon in order to marry Anne Boleyn, Joan gave a deposition, concerning whether or not Catherine's marriage to Arthur, Prince of Wales, had been consummated, in which she confirmed that Prince Arthur and Catherine had lain together "as man and wife all alone five or six nights after the said marriage".

 Family and marriage

-Joan was born in about 1463, the daughter of Sir William Vaux and Katherine Penyston.
-She had a brother, Sir Nicholas Vaux.
-In 1471, her father died.
-On an unknown date, she became a lady-in-waiting and protégée of Margaret Beaufort, Countess of Richmond, and later entered the service of Queen consort, Elizabeth of York, wife of Margaret's son, Henry Tudor.

 In 1489, she married her first husband, Sir Richard Guildford (1455 – 6 September 1506).
 King Henry and Queen Elizabeth both attended the wedding.

 Sir Richard and Joan had one son: